-The Remuneration Report sets out details of the different components of executive remuneration comprising fixed remuneration, short-term incentives and long-term incentives.
-Details of contractual arrangements with KMP are also set out in the Remuneration Report.
+The Remuneration Report sets out details of the different components of executive remuneration comprising fixed remuneration, shortterm incentives and long-term incentives.
+Details of contractual arrangements with KMP and a summary of the non-executive director minimum shareholding policy is also set out in the Remuneration Report.